grajat90/inmem-vector-db/vector-db/README.md

-# StackAI Vector Database Helm Chart
+#  Vector Database Helm Chart

-This Helm chart deploys the StackAI Vector Database API in a Kubernetes cluster.
+This Helm chart deploys the  Vector Database API in a Kubernetes cluster.

 ## Prerequisites